 Haas Charitable Trust Chair in Organ Studies

-Alan Morrison is one of the most sought-after American concert organists, performing in Alice Tully, Jacoby, Verizon, Benaroya, and Spivey halls; Meyerson Symphony Center; Jack Singer Concert Hall; the Crystal Cathedral; National Cathedral in Washington, D.C.; and colleges, cathedrals, and churches throughout North America, Europe, and Brazil.
+Alan Morrison is one of the most sought-after American concert organists, performing in Alice Tully, Jacoby, Verizon, Benaroya, and Spivey halls; Meyerson Symphony Center; Overture Center, Jack Singer Concert Hall; the Crystal Cathedral; National Cathedral in Washington, D.C.; and colleges, cathedrals, and churches throughout North America, Europe, Russia and Brazil.

-He has been a featured artist for four national conventions of the American Guild of Organists.
+He has been a featured artist for numerous national and regional conventions of the American Guild of Organists.
 He has won first prize in both the Mader (Calif.) and Poister (N.Y.)
 National Organ Competitions, as well as the silver medal at the 1994 Calgary International Organ Festival.

 Mr. Morrison's numerous recordings are regularly featured on radio stations worldwide, and his television appearances include two episodes of Mister Rogers' Neighborhood as both organist and pianist.

 A graduate of Curtis (organ and piano accompanying) and Juilliard (organ), he is college organist at Ursinus College in Collegeville, Pa.

 Mr. Morrison, who is also the head of the Organ Department at Westminster Choir College of Rider University, joined the faculty of the Curtis Institute of Music in 2002.